Script by Rainer Werner Fassbinder

 The speech at the end of the slaughterhouse sequence is the closing monologue from Goethe’s Torquato Tasso, 1790, where the poet in painful awareness of the arbitrariness of his existence switches between self-torture and self-confidence.

-Two quotations from Schopenhauer’s The World as Will and Representation on suicide as an affirmation of the will.
+Two quotations from Schopenhauer’s The World as Will and Representation

 The ‘I Like to Hike’ scene from Jerry Lewis’ You’re Never Too Young, 1955, a gender switch version of The Major and the Minor, 1942 (both films are about passing as children).